AI as a Co-CxO: More Than Just an Answering Machine

 For example, if you are disciplined about margin, AI should treat margin as non-negotiable.
 If culture is your top priority, AI should reflect that in its recommendations.
 If long-term growth matters more than short-term wins, that bias should be built in.
 Without this alignment, AI remains generic and disconnected.

-AI as a Co-CxO Remebers Your Company’s History
+AI as a Co-CxO Remembers Your Company’s History

 Another major shift from answering machine to co-CxO is memory.
 Leadership conversations happen every week in strategy meetings, planning sessions, and performance reviews.
 Most of those insights are lost once the meeting ends.
 A co-CxO captures and organizes those discussions so they can inform future decisions.